Hunting seals

 Before hunting, hunters must:

-• Verify the remaining seal quota for the county.
+• Verify the remaining quota for relevant county

-• Hunting seals from a stationary boat is permitted; the motor may remain running.
+• Hunting seals from a stationary boat is permitted; the engine may remain running.

 • Hunters using a boat must have completed seal hunting training provided by a Swedish or Finnish hunting organization.